 Show them the homepage that promotes an offer about the most popular clothing trend in their country.
 This is a great replacement for a “one-size-fits-all” image slider solution that shows 4 slides, out of which 3 are more suitable for trends in the US (because 80% of your traffic comes from the US), and 1 slide is for the UK.

 But guess what?
 Probably you are passing out on the preferences of visitors from other countries.
 So, even if you have made efforts to ship everything to those countries, your conversions for them will still be poor.

-Instead of showing your visitors an ever-rotating image slider that lists maybe even one offer per slide for the 5 major countries from where you get majority of your traffic, why not just do away with that damn slider and replace it with showing your visitors only their location-specific offer?
-You can easily use pre-set segments in Visual Website Optimizer to set this up in just a few clicks.
+Instead of showing your visitors an ever-rotating image slider that lists maybe even one offer per slide for the 5 major countries from where you get the majority of your traffic, why not just do away with the slider and replace it with a location-specific offer?
+You can easily use pre-set segments in VWO to set this up in just a few clicks.

 One focused banner message will drive higher CTRs than a few unfocused banners.
 Serving 100% of your visitors is near-on impossible without knowing something about them yet there seems a self-persuasion with content managers that more choice is good = more clicks = more sales.
 It doesn’t work that way.

 Now this is hands down, one of the best executions of image sliders I’ve seen on the Internet.
 Some of the reason why it is so great:

 - They limit their carousel to only 2 slides

 - The slider is manual and not auto-rotating

 - Clear navigation buttons on the sides that are carefully placed over white overlays so that they are easily visible

 - The two offers displayed in the slideshow are relevant for their complete target market, and not just a particular visitor persona (like, teenage girls, or women over the age of 40)